araovo/eh_tagger/README.md

 - Please back up your Calibre database to avoid accidents caused by force majeure.
 - Pay attention to the log output to understand the running status of the program.
 - The software only supports HTTP proxies.
 - The software uses the `calibredb` command to operate the Calibre database.
-Please make sure that Calibre is installed on your system and the `calibredb` command can be used normally.
+Please make sure that Calibre is installed. on your system and the `calibredb` command can be used normally.
 - `calibredb` may run inefficiently on network drives such as NAS drives.
 You can enable network drive optimization, and the metadata and books will be copied to the remote folder after being imported locally.
 - On the Linux platform, make sure that the system has installed the `libsqlite3` and `libsqlite3-dev` packages.